gwenfrishkoff/School_District_Analysis/README.md

 # District-Wide Analysis of Standardized Test Data (using Python & Pandas)

 ## Project Overview
-Our client is Maria, a public school official, who is responsible for analyzing, reporting, and presenting district-side analysis of standardized test scores in Math & Reading to provide insights into student performance & proficiency patterns and trends.
+Our client is Maria, a public school official, who is responsible for analyzing, reporting, and presenting district-wide analysis of standardized test scores in Math & Reading.
 She wishes to analyze data from different schools, individual students (within schools), and learning domains (reading, math).
 Results will be presented to the school board, which will use this information to inform budget allotments (funding priorities).
 Maria has requested the following deliverables:
 	<ol>
 	<li> A high-level snapshot of the district's key metrics, presented in a table format
 	<li> An overview of the key metrics for each school, presented in a table format